ToolWeb Logo

 • Design tokens: Export the gradient as JSON to store it in a design system or feed it into a build script.

-A few habits produce noticeably better gradients.
+Direct Answer: A few habits produce noticeably better gradients.
 First, keep most gradients to two or three stops; adding too many colors muddies the blend and can create visible banding.
 When you do need a multi-stop gradient, space the stops thoughtfully and use the Position slider to control where one color hands off to the next.

 • Use related hues: Colors that sit near each other on the color wheel blend smoothly, while opposite hues can create a dull gray midpoint.